 It has become an unfortunate trend in the gaming industry to promise an ocean and deliver a swimming pool.

-The hope, one that’s also been supported by Asobo, is that all of the hard work poured into Microsoft Flight Simulator 2020 will serve as a solid foundation for its successor.
 No longer is this the big, extremely ambitious new live service-style sim that’s still being molded.
 Now, it’s time to take the last 4+ years of experience gained and make good on delivering a solid product from day one.
+After all, many of MSFS 2020‘s shortcomings are intended to be fully built out in MSFS 2024.

 Asobo and its partners have managed to revive Microsoft’s longest-running game franchise with stunning fidelity.
 It’s now a marquee title of the Xbox Game Studios portfolio and a masterclass project of a technological showcase.
-In a way, Asobo has cut its own work cut out for itself.
+In a way, Asobo has cut its work out for itself.

 The sim world is being promised a new, never-before-seen level of complexity and depth.
 The thousands of man-hours and (no doubt) millions of dollars of R&D put into this project should all speak for itself.
-If this is the future, let’s hope the first flight is a smooth one.